reasonwithoutrestraint/site/README.md

 Companion:
 - The Routledge Handbook of Metaethics

+See "Creeping Minimalism" and "Four faces of moral realism" for more on non-descriptivism.

 Books to read (historical, plus argumentative):
 - Non-cognitivism:
     - Simon Blackburn - Ruling Passions: A Theory of Practical Reasoning
     - Simon Blackburn - Essays in Quasi-Realism
     - Allan Gibbard - Thinking How to Live
+    - Timmons
 - Error Theory:
     - J.L.
 Mackie - Ethics: Inventing Right and Wrong
+    - Joyce
 - Constructivism:
     - Christine Korsgaard - The Sources of Normativity
     - Sharon Street - See essays above
+- Non-descriptivist:
+    - Putnam
 - Naturalism:
     - Michael Smith - The Moral Problem
     - Kevin DeLapp - Moral Realism